ryan-roemer/loose-bits/_posts/2012-08-02-nodejs-read-write-streams.md

 ## Node.js Streams

 [Node.js][nodejs] provides an extensible and fast platform for web servers, proxies, and middle-tier services.
-Common Node.js applications often involve some transformation from one data format (e.g., a database or cloud store) to another (e.g., an HTML or JSON page).
+Node.js applications often utilize some transformation from one data format (e.g., a database or cloud store) to another (e.g., an HTML or JSON page).

 Most folks are familiar with the callback-style of hooking together various JavaScript data components in a Node.js program.
-However, an often overlooked and very powerful data binding abstraction for Node.js is the [stream][streams] class.
+However, an often overlooked and very powerful data binding abstraction for Node.js is found in the [stream][streams] class.

 Streams are an abstract interface for data objects in Node.js which can be